redwoodjs/learn.redwoodjs.com/docs/tutorial/layouts.md

 export default BlogLayout
 ```

 `children` is where the magic will happen.
 Any page content given to the layout will be rendered here.
-So in our router, we'll wrap `HomePage` and `AboutPage` with the `BlogLayout`, using a `<Set>`, and now they're back to focusing on the content they care about (we can remove the import for `Link` and `routes` from `HomePage` since those are in the Layout instead):
+In our routes, we'll wrap `HomePage` and `AboutPage` with the `BlogLayout`, using a `<Set>`, and now they're back to focusing on the content they care about (we can remove the import for `Link` and `routes` from `HomePage` since those are in the Layout instead):

 ```javascript {3,5,10-13}
 // web/src/Routes.js